getseabird/seabird/README.md

 # Seabird

-Seabird is the the native Kubernetes desktop IDE designed for seamless cluster exploration.
-Equipped with essential features including a terminal for executing commands, comprehensive monitoring through logs and metrics, and an intuitive interface for easy navigation.
-Effortlessly create Kubernetes resources using our integrated editor, which conveniently places the API reference at your fingertips.
+Seabird is a native Kubernetes IDE designed for the GNOME desktop.
+Explore and manage your clusters with a simple and intuitive interface.
+Equipped with essential features such as a terminal for executing commands, monitoring through logs and metrics, and a resource editor that conveniently places the API reference at your fingertips.

 ![Screenshot](https://getseabird.github.io/images/screenshot.png)